7 Ways Midwest States are Cheaper Than Others

 Basically, you should revisit your W-4 — the form that specifies your tax withholding — after any major change in your life.

-You can file a new W-4 with your employer at any time.
+You can file a new W-4 with your employer at any time, usually through your HR department.
 Like nearly everything tax, the W-4 form can be tricky to complete correctly!
 You will also need to coordinate with your spouse if you are married, as not to overclaim household exemptions.

 To complete Form W-4 successfully, think in terms of your tax return and not in terms of real life.
 For example, consider your filing status and not just your marital status.
-If you and your spouse file jointly, select “Married” on your W-4 but if your file separately, select “Married, but withhold at a higher Single rate”.
+If you and your spouse file jointly, select “Married” on your W-4.
+If you file separately, select “Married, but withhold at a higher Single rate.”
 Choosing the wrong marital status will get you off to a bad start from the beginning.
-Also keep in mind that you aren’t going to claim someone on your tax return as a dependent, don’t figure them into your W-4 either!
+Also keep in mind that if you aren’t going to claim someone on your tax return as a dependent, don’t figure them into your W-4 either!

 Another good tip is to take advantage of all possible tax exemptions on your W-4 for your main job.
 That’s the job that pays the most money to you.
 If you have multiple jobs, your secondary, lower paying jobs’ W-4s should be completed with 0 exemptions and taxed at the highest tax rate.
 This will prevent any unexpected tax bills come filing time!